JaKooLit/Ubuntu-Hyprland/README.md

 ### BRANCHES on this Repo
 - Branches on this repo corresponds Ubuntu Versions.
 - In July 2025 we stopped supporting ubuntu because the hyprland version is very old.
-- With the release of 25.10 Questing Quokka, we are able to build Hyprland 0.51.1 from source
+- With the addtion of a PPA we can now support ubuntu 24.04 and 25.10
-- This is the only version we are supporting for ubuntu
+- When 26.04 LTS is released, we will drop support for 25.10
-- It uses the same Hyprland configuration files, which allows our small team to maintain feature parity
+- These the only versions we are supporting for ubuntu long term

-## All versions of ubuntu before 25.10 (24.04/24.10/25.04) use the older versions of Hyprland and dotfiles.
-You are free to install them but we cannot offer support or fix issues
+- They use the same Hyprland configuration files, which allows our small team to maintain feature parity

-###  -  Ubuntu 25.10 Questing Quokka   (Supports Hyprland 0.51.1)
+###  💥  Ubuntu 25.10 Questing Quokka
 <h4 align="left">
 <img src="https://github.com/JaKooLit/Telegram-Animated-Emojis/blob/main/Activity/Sparkles.webp" alt="Sparkles" width="38" height="38" />  <a href="https://github.com/JaKooLit/Ubuntu-Hyprland/tree/25.10"> Ubuntu 25.10 Questing Quokka Hyprland install script branch </a><br><br>
 </h4>

-## Archived / Unsupported versions:
+###  💥  Ubuntu 24.04 Noble Numbat
 <h4 align="left">
 <img src="https://github.com/JaKooLit/Telegram-Animated-Emojis/blob/main/Objects/File Folder.webp" alt="File Folder" width="38" height="38" />   <a href="https://github.com/JaKooLit/Ubuntu-Hyprland/tree/24.04"> 👉 Ubuntu 24.04 LTS Noble Numbat Hyprland install script branch </a><br><br>
 </h4>